rosedetivoli/rosedetivoli.github.io/all_works.md

 _The links below will take you to the project website, or streaming link._

-From A Year With Thirteen Moons (with Amanda Egbe, 13.5 min, 2023)
+Where Were You in 1992?: From A Year With Thirteen Moons (with Amanda Egbe, 13.5 min, 2023)
 Shall we gather at the river?
 (1 min, 2023)
 [Caprice](https://rosedetivoli.github.io/caprice/) (with Beatričė Bukantytė, 16.5 min, 2022)
 [Zephyr, deb](https://rosedetivoli.github.io/zephyr/) (63 min, 2022)